lrcouto/philosophers/README.md

   **September 22th 2021** - Philosophers are now threads and they "take turns" thinking.
 Tomorrow I will try to implement their actual eating/sleeping/thinking routine.
 Maybe organize my files a little bit.

+  **September 27th 2021** - Now the philosophers eat/think/sleep, but the files are still a mess.
+I'm gonna fix it later.
+Gotta figure out mutexes now.

   </details>